Iso-Legend-Ch/Iso-Legend-s-JGame-Library/README.md

 6. Hitbox
 7. Costume fps and ups
 8. Timer for do something regularly
+9. High fps (only render things on screen)

 ## What will I do next?
 most important part -> keep debugging

 and...
-1. higher fps
-2. debug mode
+1. debug mode
-3. more default objects
+2. more default objects
-4. make doc better
+3. make doc better
-5. check permissions
+4. check permissions

 told me more in GitHub issue!